 We went for the long shot, expecting at every corner to find a landslide or tree blocking the road, then as we climbed, a snow drift.
 The only things of note we found was this neat little roadside grotto and a multitude of waterfalls also visible from the road.

 45 minutes later we were back on track and headed to Lawson Creek!
 We camped that night at Agness Bar where we were planning to use the pay phone to get in touch with Jim the next morning.

 As it turns out the payphone has been out of commission for a few years now, but the camp host was friendly and offered to let us use his phone.
 The only problem he told us is his phone only works for local calls.
-This was just fine for us, since we were making a local call!
+This was just fine for us, since Jim is as local to the area as it gets!